top of page

 There are showers available close to the entrance.
 Tipp: wait till the afternoon and catch a warm or even hot shower.

 You are only allowed to bring drinks once, when you enter the festival for the first time.
 On first entry, you may bring either up to 6 litres of beer OR up to 6 litres of non-alcoholic drinks (softdrinks including water).
-Glass bottles and hard liquor are not allowed.

 You can bring your own food.